ZenVega/ccc_macropad_docs/Readme.md

 ## Installation

 ### QMK Cli
+This is just a quick recap.
+When you get stuck, check the official qmk documentation [here](https://docs.qmk.fm/newbs_getting_started)
 In order to get QMK installed on your system run 'python3 -m pip install qmk'
 Test if installation was successfull: